What is a decree absolute? Step-by-step guide

 When you receive your decree absolute or final order certificate, it means that you are legally divorced or that your civil partnership has been dissolved.
 You are only able to apply for your decree absolute six weeks and one day after your decree nisi date.

 No-fault divorce was introduced on the 6th of April 2022 and as part of the changes, the language used on the forms has been updated.
-The decree absolute is now called the final order, and the decree nisi is now called the conditional order, under the new sytem.
+The decree absolute is now called the final order, and the decree nisi is now called the conditional order, under the new system.
 If you're on the previous journey, your application and certificate will still be called the decree absolute.

 In this blog, we are looking at the previous system and terminology, before the introduction of no-fault divorce.
 If you applied for your divorce after the 6th of April 2022, you can read our guide on applying for your final order here.